» Butterfly Checklists

 Order Lepidoptera includes both butterflies and moths.
 Butterflies fly in the day and are the most popular group of insects people identify.
 Moths are nocturnal, more numerous (species wise) and not so colorful.
 Even so moths do get some attention, the giant silkworm moths are a sight to see.

 Photograph based.
-The must have.
+The previous must have for central Ontario.
 It is missing coverage of some species from northern and eastern Ontario plus some rare strays from southern Ontario.

 Point Pelee National Park Nature Series - Butterflies of Point Pelee Pub GB